statsguy/gettingandcleaningdatacoursera/Codebook.md

 **fBodyBodyGyroJerkMag-std()** : num

     Mean of the standart deviation of the magnitude of the angular velocity that were derived in time to obtain Jerk signals in the frequency domain (normalized to 1)

-**activity** : Factor

-    Name of the activity that a subject performed WALKING .Subject is walking
-        WALKING_UPSTAIRS .Subject is walking upstairs
-        WALKING_DOWNSTAIRS .Subject is walking downstairs
-        SITTING .Subject is sitting
-        STANDING .Subject is standing
-        LAYING .Subject is laying